SquashApps/User-Authentication/server/README.md

 ### KeyPoints to remember

-* Add an email Address in the mail service file to send verification link to other accounts.
+* Add an email Address in the constant file to send verification link to other accounts.

 * Also enable Less secure Apps Authentication settings for sending mail using node mailer in local.